olivial101/neighborhood-crime-analysis/README.md

 Assignment 2 from Introduction to Quantitative Analysis, Michaelmas Term, MPhil Criminology at the University of Cambridge, taught by Professor Charles Lanfear.

 ### Data Description
 These data describe 343 neighborhoods in a major city observed over a 10 year period.
 This analysis looks at disadvantage, instability, and informal social control.
-This analysis involves descriptive statistics, regression modeling, and visualization.
+This analysis involves descriptive statistics, regression modeling, model comparison, and visualization.

 ### File Information
 - **neighborhood-crime-analysis_files:** Includes subfolder with _visualizations_